shikhabaghel/IBND-Corpus/README.md

 Every debate folder contains two sub-folders, i.e., "features" and "labels".
 The "features" folder contains 9 different speech features extracted from IBND corpus for each 25 ms frame with a shift of 10 ms. These feaures are:

--Discrete Cosine Transform of Integrated Linear Prediction Residual (dctilpr) -Mel-Power Difference of Spectrum in Sub-bands (mpdss) 3- Residual Mel-Frequency Cepstral Coefficient (rmfcc) 4- Log Spectrogram (logSpec)
+- Discrete Cosine Transform of Integrated Linear Prediction Residual (dctilpr)
+- Mel-Power Difference of Spectrum in Sub-bands (mpdss) 3- Residual Mel-Frequency Cepstral Coefficient (rmfcc) 4- Log Spectrogram (logSpec)
 5- Log Spectrogram of Integrated Linear Prediction Residual (logSpecILPR)